lin130917/nctuLab3/README.md

 6. Why need to set "`ip_proto=17`" in the flow entry?

+   Because UDP is better.

 7. Compare the differences between the iPerf results of `SimpleController.py` and `controller.py` in detail.

+   In the result of controller.py, bandwidth is slightly better than the result of SimpleController.py and loss is less than the result of SimpleController.py .

 8. Which forwarding rule is better?
 Why?

-   controller.py Because loss is less than
+   The forwarding rule of controller.py is better because loss is less than the result of Simplecontroller.py.

 ---
 ## References